maelys-mcardle/snowflake/docs/project-structure.md

 ```

-The root directory contains a `README` and `Makefile`.
+The root project directory contains the following:

-The `docs` directory contains documentation for how to code in Snowflake.
+* The `docs` directory contains documentation for how to code in Snowflake.

-The `samples` directory contains example Snowflake code files.
+* The `samples` directory contains example Snowflake code files.

-The `src` directory contains all the code for the project.
+* The `src` directory contains all the code for the project.

-The `test` directory contains Snowflake files and their expected results to make
+* The `test` directory contains Snowflake files and their expected results to make
   sure the interpeter is working as expected.
+* The `README.md` file contains information about this project.
+* The `Makefile` file contains the script to compile the interpreter.

 ## The `src` directory